 If you win the Powerball jackpot, you can choose to receive the jackpot in an annuity that is paid in 30 graduated payments over 29 years with an annual interest rate of 5%.
 An annuity calculator can help you determine your payout amounts over time.

-As of this writing, the estimated Powerball jackpot is $112 million.
-Using this scenario, your immediate annuity gross payout would be $112 million — before federal and state taxes.
+As an example, let’s say that the estimated Powerball jackpot is $112 million in the state of California.
+Using this scenario, your immediate annuity gross payout would be $1,685,761 — before federal and state taxes.
 Because of the 5% increase each year, the second year you would receive $1,770,049, and the third year you would get $1,858,551.
 Your annual payments would continue to grow by 5% each year until your final payment of $6,938,820.

 Of course, you’d owe taxes on your winnings.
 This income would put you in the highest federal tax bracket, which is currently 37%.
 Note that the IRS will automatically take 24% of your winnings, and then you’ll owe the rest when you pay your taxes.
 You also could owe state taxes, which will vary depending on where you live.
 New York has the highest rate at 8.82%, while some states, like Tennessee and Texas, don’t tax lottery winnings at all.